ionic-team/ionic-site/_posts/2015-02-11-displaying-the-twitter-feed-within-your-ionic-app.markdown

 5. The `isAuthenticated` function is very simple and only checks for a stored token.
 Keep in mind that users could revoke their permissions for an app, so here you might add a token verification check in a real app.

-6. Finally the `getHomeTimeline`function can be called to retrieve our home timeline feed.
+6. Finally the `getHomeTimeline` function can be called to retrieve our home timeline feed.
 Here, we create our signature for the request for the associated URL and return the request as a resource object.
 To learn more about this, check out my [ngResource blog post](http://devdactic.com/improving-rest-with-ngresource/).

 ### Accessing the data from our Controller
-After we have our service, we need to create the controller for our app, so go ahead and create a **controllers.js**.
+After we have our service, we need to create the controller for our app, so go ahead and create a controllers.js.
 Now, open your created file, and insert this:

 ```javascript
 .controller('AppCtrl', function($scope, $ionicPlatform, TwitterService) {
     // 1